 In 1997 the Torres Strait Islanders: A new deal - A Report on Greater Autonomy for Torres Strait Islanders report to House of Representatives Standing Committee on Aboriginal and Torres Strait Islander Affairs was delivered.
 This report provided 25 recommendations to ensure greater autonomy for the residents of the Torres Strait.
-The Queensland and Commonwealth Governments endorsed in principle the establishment of a Regional Assembly in 1997.
+The Oueensland and Commonwealth Governments endorsed in principle the establishment of a Regional Assembly in 1997.

-This was followed by the establishment of the TSRA Greater Autonomy Task Force which handed down the Bamaga Accord in 2001 with a vision to allow the region to manage its own affairs, improve recognition of culture, rights, and identity through full participation in the decision-making and economy of the region.
+establishment of the TSRA Greater Autonomy Task Force which handed down the Bamaga Accord in 2001 with a vision to allow the region to manage its own affairs, improve recognition of culture, rights, and identity through full participation in the decision-making and economy of the region.